ve2caz/dev-env-macos/README.md

 - Installing, updating or removing software is an administrative task and as such should be performed using an account with elevated privileges i.e. a member of the admin group
 - Development is NOT an administrative task and as such should be performed using and account with lowered privileges i.e. a member of the staff group
+- Unless otherwise specified all terminal commands are based on the new default zsh shell.
+- Apple macOS Catalina 10.15.4

 ## Install XCode